International Cost of Living Differences - Major Cities (2018)

 2. The composition of the reference basket of goods and services used in the survey represents the spending habits of a three-person European family and therefore doesn't really reflect the costs for individuals or those in larger family units.
 These indices are difficult to put together in a constructive, balanced fashion - access to high resolution figures is really available only to large corporations through consultancies.The selection of a "European" benchmark also means that the costs of food can sometimes be exaggerated if you adapt to local norms.

-3. We have a very real concern about the accuracy of the housing costs in these types of surveys, and more particularly whether they reflect expatriate, rather than local requirements.
-Expatriates will choose housing with reference to certain amenities and concerns - proximity to schools, (good) hospitals, airports, shopping and security - which invariably lead to (relatively) high housing costs.
-This comment applies to many developing countries, where access to good quality housing in the "right" locations is invariably hard to acquire and expensive by any measure.
+3. We have a very real concern about the accuracy of the housing costs in these type of surveys, and more particularly whether they reflect expatriate, rather than local, requirements.
+Expatriates will choose housing with reference to certain specific amenities and concerns - proximity to international schools, (good) hospitals, airports, shopping and security - which invariably lead to (relatively) high housing costs.
+This comment particularly applies to many developing countries, where access to good quality housing in the "right" locations is invariably hard to acquire and expensive by any measure.